 Enabling NMEA Messages

 To enable NMEA messages change desired port mode to NMEA OUT using Swift Console (Settings tab -> desired interface port group -> mode).
-To make change permanent click Save to Device button on Swift Console.
+To make change permanent click Save to Device button on Swift Console settings tab.

 Fig. 1.
-Example of NMEA messages enabled on TCP server 1, UART0 and USB
+Example of NMEA Messages Enabled on UART0

 - Do not change port mode on the port you’re using to communicate with the Swift Console.
 Changing mode is instantaneous and as Swift Console does not support NMEA protocol you’ll not be able to save settings or make other changes.
 Always use another port/interface to change the port mode.